Skip to content

 With just a few lines of code:

-• Scrape & manipulate data from various NHL endpoints, leveraging chicken_nhl, which includes a proprietary xG model for shot quality metrics
+• Scrape & manipulate data from various NHL endpoints, leveraging chicken_nhl, which includes an open-source xG model for shot quality metrics

 • Augment play-by-play data & generate custom aggregations from raw csv files downloaded from Evolving-Hockey (subscription required) with evolving_hockey